criscola/kubernetes-dbaas/website/docs/contributing/how-to-contribute.md

 ### Versioning

 This project follows the [semver standard](https://semver.org/) for everything.
 Versions are bumped by maintainers.
-If your changes contain breaking changes, please explicitly state it in your GitHub issue.
+If your contribution contains breaking changes, please explicitly state it in your GitHub issue.

 ### Review